 For oil-fired appliances, choose an Oftec approved engineer to install your appliance.

-Getting a good boiler or gas appliance service every year will help to ensure they are functioning as they should be.
+Getting your boiler or gas appliance serviced every year will help to ensure it's functioning as it should be.
 You can download our free checklist and find out more about getting the best boiler service.